kpegods96/Systematic-Review-Course/_book/01-Module-1-Introduction-to-Systematic-Reviews-and-Meta-Analysis.md

 **Lecture Assignment:**

-Click the link below to view the questions and instructions for Assignment 4 in Module 1.
+Click the link below to view the questions and instructions for Assignment 4 of Module 1.
 Make sure to read through everything carefully before you get started!

 [***Begin Module 1 – Assignment 4***](http://publish.illinois.edu/tassitanolab-training/files/2025/08/Module-1-Lecture-1.4-assignment.pdf)